Inzhenerka/docs.getdbt.tech/website/docs/docs/cloud/manage-access/about-access.md

 ### User passwords

 By default, new users will be prompted to set a password for their account.
 All plan tiers support and enforce [multi-factor authentication](/docs/cloud/manage-access/mfa) for users with password logins.
 However, they will still need to configure their password before configuring MFA.
 Enterprise accounts can configure [SSO](#sso-mappings) and advanced authentication measures.
-Developer and Team plans only support user passwords with MFA.
+Developer and Starter plans only support user passwords with MFA.

 User passwords must meet the following criteria: